Table of Contents

-An uncontested divorce is far less stressful than a contested divorce because the power to resolve the issues is in the hands of the parties themselves instead of in the hands of a judge.
+An uncontested divorce is generally far less stressful than a contested divorce because the power to resolve the issues is in the hands of the parties themselves instead of in the hands of a judge.
 Uncontested divorce is also more affordable and the quickest as there is no need for a trial or even any court appearances at all.
+As a divorce lawyer in Suffolk County, Louis L. Sternberg, is here to walk you through the process.

-An uncontested divorce is available for those couples who reach agreements issues such as
+An uncontested divorce is available for those couples who reach agreements on issues such as:

 - child custody and visitation